 But what happens when your media relations efforts aren’t as successful as anticipated?

-Whether you’re an AE on the front lines of pitching or an AM helping to guide your team, it is just as important to pivot as it was to set your initial strategy.
+As a communications professional working in an ever-changing and fast-paced news landscape, it is just as important to pivot as it was to set your initial strategy.
 Below are a few signs to know when it’s time to pivot the game and tips for getting back on track.

 Feedback – or lack thereof

 I often say that any feedback is better than none – even if it’s a blunt “not interested” – as it gives you at least a bit of insight into how a topic is being received.
 However, knowing how strapped reporters are today, it is possible to receive radio silence.
 As frustrating as the latter can be, force yourself to think about why and be honest about what you could have done better at the start: Did you take the time to really understand the editorial priorities of all your targets before hitting send?
 Did you do enough research into whether the topic has been widely covered before?
 Was your pitch easy to quickly understand?